-Assuming First name is mandatory then the ‘required’ option should be checked.
+Assuming the First name is mandatory then the ‘required’ option should be checked.
 Else leave it when the answer is not mandatory.

-Moreover, you can use the vertical tools on the right hand side to add questions, titles, videos and sections.
+Moreover, you can use the vertical tools on the right-hand side to add questions, titles, videos, and sections.

-Duplicating the first question 4 more time:
+Duplicating the first question 4 more times:

 - Region of residence